hamalainenilmari/computer-graphics/assignment3/README.txt

 (Describe what you did and, if there was a substantial amount of work involved, how you did it.
 Also describe how to use/activate your extra features, if they are interactive.)
 - extra work in R5, skinning normals with inverse transpose.
+- extra recommended: SSD on the GPU (2p)

 # Are there any known problems/bugs remaining in your code?